Toxic Workplaces Can Kill You (Really)

 An initial sign of a dysfunctional, toxic workplace is that there are significant problems in communication, and often across multiple areas — between employees and their supervisors, from management to departments, across departments, with suppliers, and even with customers.

-Problems can be demonstrated by a lack of communication (often described as “no communication at all!”) where employees find out about decisions after they have been implemented.
+Problems can be demonstrated by a lack of communication (often described as “no communication at all!”) where employees find out about decisions only after they have been implemented.
 Indirect communication (sending messages through others), withholding information, and giving misleading information are other variations of dysfunctional communication patterns.

 Why is communication so key to a healthy organization?
 Because without effective communication — working together to accomplish the tasks of the organization is virtually impossible.
 And this is even more challenging when team members work remotely or in a hybrid work environment.

 2. Inconsistency in following policies & procedures

 Have you ever been a customer in a business where you get different answers to questions depending on who you ask, and eventually the employee just seems to say “whatever” and does what they want?
-Then you’ve experience a company which has major problems with their policies and procedures being implemented.
+Then you’ve experienced a company which has major problems with their policies and procedures being implemented.

 In some companies, this is due to the fact that the policies are not written down (often in smaller businesses).
 In other situations, they have a “policy manual” but employees ignore what is written because there is no monitoring or accountability.
-And in family-owned businesses, family members often go around the policies that “are for everyone else”.
+And in family-owned businesses, family members often go around the policies that “are for everyone else.”

-When a company’s policies and procedures are not followed, chaos, inconsistency and poor quality follow.
+When a company’s policies and procedures are not followed, chaos, inconsistency and poor-quality follow.
 Customers, vendors and employees wind up hating having to deal with the company and its staff.

 3. One or more toxic leaders in the system